 Within 90 days of filing your articles of organization, you must complete an operating agreement.
 Although you do not have to file this with the state, you still must adopt one.

-When you have an operating agreement in place, the courts will make decisions based on what’s best for your LLC and its members.
+When you have an operating agreement, the courts will decide based on what’s best for your LLC and its members.
 Otherwise, the courts will make decisions based on state laws.
 The operating agreement should include the following:

 - The name and address of the LLC